Mujeebch01/Number-Analyzer/README.md

 Number Analyzer (C++)

-This is a simple C++ program that takes 10 numbers from the user and performs basic analysis on them.
+A beginner-friendly C++ console application that accepts 10 integer inputs from the user and performs basic statistical analysis, including calculation of sum, average, maximum, and minimum values using modular functions and arrays.

 📌 Features
 The program calculates: